quelgeek/iitypes/README.md

 import iitypes as ii
 ```

-To exploit all the standard Ingres data types, excluding the geospatial types:
+To exploit all the standard Ingres data types (excluding the geospatial types):

 ```python
 import iitypes.standard as ii